1989 New Zealand local government reforms

 The 1989 New Zealand local government reform was the most significant reform of local government in New Zealand in over a century.
-Some 850 local bodies were amalgamated into 86 local authorities, made up of regional and territorial levels.
+Some 850 local bodies were amalgamated into 86 local authorities, on regional and territorial levels.
+The new authorities were established on 1 November, following the election of members on 14 October 1989.

 Background

-The last major local government reform was carried out through the abolition of provincial government.
-With effect of 1 January 1877, local government was vested in elected borough and county councils.
-The Counties Bill of 1876 created 63 counties out of the rural parts of the former provinces.
-Over the years, many new bodies were set up.
-Some of these bodies were multi-purpose, whilst others (for example harbour boards) were single-purpose.
-The Local Government Act 1974 consolidated the previous law relating to local government that applied to territorial local authorities, regional and district council bodies.
+The previous major local government reform was the replacement of provincial government with elected borough and county councils at the end of 1876.
+The Counties Act 1876 created 63 counties out of the rural parts of the provinces.

+Over subsequent decades, many new bodies were set up, some of them multi-purpose, and others single-purpose, such as harbour boards.
+The Local Government Act 1974 consolidated the law relating to territorial local authorities, removing the distinction between urban authorities (boroughs and towns) and rural authorities (counties).
 It enabled the establishment of regional councils, but these were not established until the 1989 reform.